IITGN-CS327-2024/our-own-compiler-nova/Syntax.md

 O/P- 7

 ### Tuples:
 Tuples are similar to arrays but with two constraints- these are immutable, and once declared, the size can’t be changed and that said, we have to explicitly put the values.
-All the syntax rules for tuples are same as those of arrays.
+All the syntax rules for tuples are same as those for arrays.

 `var tuple int temp = (5, 7, 3, 2);`